-You're probably thinking to yourself if there's anything safe in the world it should be baby food, right?
-So how exactly is arsenic making its what into this food?
+You're probably thinking to yourself if there's anything safe in the world, it should be baby food, right?
+So how exactly is arsenic making its way into this food?
 Well, Arsenic is ubiquitous in the environment as it naturally occurs in our soil, air, and water.

 Consuming high levels of arsenic has been linked to a variety of health issues in children.
 While rice is a known source of inorganic arsenic, baby rice cereal can also be an important part of babies' diet as it's an easily digestible, low-allergen first food.

 Part of the reason why arsenic in rice baby cereal exists is a lack of proper regulation which allows this toxin to go unfiltered.
 To help combat this issue, in 2016, the European Union introduced laws on the amount of inorganic arsenic allowed to be present in rice-based commodities such as infant cereal.

 Because infants and children are most susceptible to dietary exposure to inorganic arsenic, the maximum permissible levels allowed in rice-based infant and child food products have been set appropriately low at 0.1 mg/kg or less.
 Beyond the necessity of government regulations to help mitigate the risk of arsenic exposure, there are a lot of easy ways that you as a parent can help reduce your little one's exposure.

 How Can You Reduce the Risk of Exposure to Arsenic for Your Baby?